thoresonjd/asciigol/docs/asciigol.md

 ./asciigol --<parameter>=<value> ...
 ```

-In the event that duplicate arguments are provided, only the first instance will be accepted while the subsequent ones will be ignored.
+In the event that duplicate arguments are provided, only the first instance will be accepted while the subsequent ones will be ignoredj

-In addition to their default values, `--width` and `--height` also have a current maximum of 250 and 100 respectively.
+In addition to their default values, the `width` and `height` also have a maximum of 255 (the maximum value of an eight-bit unsigned integer).
 Using 0 for either of the dimensions will result in the program falling back to the default values.

 ### Configuration Files

-As alluded to in the aforementioned table, asciigol supports custom, fixed initial states via configuration files provided via the `--file` parameter.
+As alluded to in the aforementioned table, asciigol supports custom, fixed initial states via configuration files provided via the `file` parameter.

 Configuration files adhere to the format as follows:

 The first line is the literal `asciigol`.

 The second line contains the non-negative integer width and height of the cell grid separated by a comma: `<width>,<height>`.
-If `--width` and/or `--height` are also specified in the argument list, they will be ignored in favor of the dimensions specified in the file.
+If `width` and/or `height` are also specified in the argument list, they will be ignored in favor of the dimensions specified in the file.

 The remaining lines contain a series of zeroes and ones, where `0` represents a dead cell and `1` represents a live cell.
 Of these remaining lines, each line must contain the same number of characters as the specified width, and the number of lines must match the specified height.